-- Public Engagement Basics and Best Practices, Institute for Local Government - This online guide provides basic principles and explanations of what participation is, what the benefits are, first steps, and other topics.
+- The Basics of Public Engagement, Institute for Local Government - This online guide provides basic principles and explanations of what participation is, what the benefits are, first steps, and other topics.
 It is organized in the form of tip sheets that would make good handouts for a planning commission or citizen groups.

 - Resource Guide on Public Engagement, National Coalition for Dialogue and Deliberation, 10/11/2010 - Resources including helpful online engagement resources, core principles for engagement, useful matrices to help people decide which types of engagement approaches are the best fit for their circumstances, and descriptions and links to information on a wide variety of techniques

-- Seattle Inclusive Outreach and Public Engagement Guide, revised 01/11/2012 - Outreach and public engagement processes inclusive of people of diverse races, cultures, gender identities, sexual orientations and socio-economic status.
+- Seattle Inclusive Outreach and Public Engagement Guide (revised 2012) - Outreach and public engagement processes inclusive of people of diverse races, cultures, gender identities, sexual orientations and socio-economic status.

 - Shaping Washington's Growth Management Future: Citizen Participation and Community Visioning Guide, Dept. of Commerce, 06/2008 - Washington State's guidebook on visioning under the Growth Management Act